MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/web-authoring/create-parameters.md

 # Create parameters for paginated reports that you create in the Power BI service
 [!INCLUDE [applies-yes-service-no-report-builder-no-desktop](../../includes/applies-yes-service-no-report-builder-no-desktop.md)]

-You can use the feature to create paginated reports in any workspace in the Power BI service, including workspaces that aren't in a Power BI Premium capacity.

 This article introduces you to defining parameters for paginated reports that you author in the Power BI service.
-This functionality doesn't apply to paginated reports that you author in Power BI Report Builder.
 You can use filters and parameters in the report that you author.
 However, a field **cannot be both** a filter and a parameter.
+This functionality doesn't apply to reports that you author in Power BI Report Builder.

 ## Prerequisites
 See the Prerequisites section of [Get started creating paginated reports in the Power BI service](get-started-paginated-formatted-table.md#prerequisites).